cakradewahajji/portfolio/README.md

-# Welcome to my minmalistic portoflio!
+# Welcome to my minimalistic portfolio!

 Welcome to my personal portfolio website!
 This project showcases my professional experience, technical skills, and key projects as a **Senior Frontend Developer**.
 It is built with modern web technologies and designed to provide a smooth and responsive user experience.